Sarah: Arlington? Arlington? Where've you gone? Oh god, I'm stuck here in the late Jurassic without a time machine.

 - River Song contacts him via his psychic paper, with no explanation given for when in the Doctor's timeline this message reaches him.

-- The classic series episode "Terror of the Zygons" mentioned that the Brigidier literally had a "time-space telegraph" with which he could call the doctor, though he was expicitly instructed not to use it except in extreme emergencies.
+- The classic series episode "Terror of the Zygons" mentioned that the Brigadier literally had a "space-time telegraph" with which he could call the Doctor, though he was expicitly instructed not to use it except in extreme emergencies.
 The device came up once again in the 50th anniversary special, where the enemies were, once again, the Zygons.
 It seems that the telegraph is linked to the TARDIS in such a way that it connects them at the same points in their relative (subjective) time, justifying this trope.

 - In "The Pandorica Opens", the Doctor and River are in a constant conversation over the phone while one is on the TARDIS traveling in time.
 After they get cut off, things stay "in sync": the TARDIS explodes in 2010 and the shockwave is "immediately" felt in the second century (but not before).